brouhaha/mds-fw/README.md

 ## Firmware

+This project contains reverse-engineered "source code", with varying degrees of completion of the reverse-engineering.
+However, all of the source code is verified to assemble to the original binary.

-This project includes both 8080 code and 8041 UPI reverse-engineered source code, which are intended to be assembled using the [Macroassembler AS](http://john.ccac.rwth-aachen.de:8000/as/).
+This includes both 8080 code and 8041 UPI code, which are intended to be assembled using the
+[Macroassembler AS](http://john.ccac.rwth-aachen.de:8000/as/).
 Due to the use of long identifiers, it may not be possible to assemble the source code with native assemblers, which are typically limited to six-character identifiers.

 ### IOC Firmware